-This would hopefully include individual room control for every room in the house (possibly excluding bathrooms), incorporating smart Thermostatic Radiator Valves (TRVs) where available.
+This should include individual room control for every room in the house (possibly excluding bathrooms), incorporating smart Thermostatic Radiator Valves (TRVs).

 I'd prefer to avoid major surgery if at all possible, but some DIY to fit this may be necessary.
 Our heating system is gas fired hot water central heating, with a combi boiler.
-The current mechanism for controlling the heating is a simple seven day timer.
+The old method for controlling the heating was a simple seven day timer.

 Should we ever acquire an air conditioner for any of the rooms in the house, I'd also like to be able to control that using a smart system too.

 STATUS: Tado now installed.
 Extension kit fitted to boiler to replace old timer.
 Main Tado thermostat currently installed on the first floor landing (may move in future).
 Tado radiator controllers instaled on both radiators in the front room, one in the main guest bedroom, and one for the radiator in the master bedroom.

 I plan to install a good sound system with 'follow me' music and whole house functionality.
 We have begun using Sonos.